 Non-pilot cutters can be a great fit when your workpieces are clean and you want a lower-cost machine.
 Many entry-level models are compact and easy to carry.

 The trade-off is surface sensitivity.
 Paint, mill scale, rust, and grime can block a reliable start.
-When that happens, you may need to grind a small spot, move your clamp, or retry the start.
+When that happens, you may need to grind a small spot, move your ground clamp, or try the start again.

 Related reading: how contact-start plasma cutters work.